nkquynh98/DRL-continuous-control/README.md

 The observation space consists of 33 variables corresponding to position, rotation, velocity, and angular velocities of the arm.
 Each action is a vector with four numbers, corresponding to torque applicable to two joints.
 Every entry in the action vector should be a number between -1 and 1.

-### Distributed Training

-For this project, we will provide you with two separate versions of the Unity environment:
-- The first version contains a single agent.
-- The second version contains 20 identical agents, each with its own copy of the environment.

-The second version is useful for algorithms like [PPO](https://arxiv.org/pdf/1707.06347.pdf), [A3C](https://arxiv.org/pdf/1602.01783.pdf), and [D4PG](https://openreview.net/pdf?id=SyZipzbCb) that use multiple (non-interacting, parallel) copies of the same agent to distribute the task of gathering experience.

 ### Solving the Environment

-Note that your project submission need only solve one of the two versions of the environment.

-#### Option 1: Solve the First Version

-The task is episodic, and in order to solve the environment,  your agent must get an average score of +30 over 100 consecutive episodes.

 #### Option 2: Solve the Second Version